solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/01-sdk-connect.md

 ---
 lab:
-    title: 'Connect to Azure Cosmos DB for NoSQL with the SDK'
+    title: '01 - Connect to Azure Cosmos DB for NoSQL with the SDK'
     module: 'Connect to Azure Cosmos DB for NoSQL with the SDK'
 ---